Career Timeline of Andrew Wiggins: Major Achievements and Milestones

 Discover the career path of Andrew Wiggins, from the first major opportunity to industry-changing achievements.

-Andrew Wiggins is a Canadian professional basketball player currently playing in the NBA.
-He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers after playing college basketball for the Kansas Jayhawks.
-Known for his athleticism and scoring ability, he has had a notable career in the NBA.
+Andrew Wiggins is a Canadian professional basketball player.
+He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers.
+He played one year of college basketball for the Kansas Jayhawks before entering the NBA.
+Currently, he plays for the Miami Heat.

-In 1993, Chris Webber was the first player since the ABA–NBA merger to be drafted as the number one pick, only to be traded afterward without playing a single game for the team that drafted him.
+Andrew Wiggins became just the second player since the ABA-NBA merger to be drafted as the number one pick, only to be traded afterwards without playing a single game for the team he was originally selected for.
+Chris Webber was the first following the 1993 draft.

 2010: FIBA Under-17 World Championship

-In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship, helping the Canadian junior national team win a bronze medal.
-He was teammates with Anthony Bennett.
+In 2010, Andrew Wiggins played in the FIBA Under-17 World Championship, where he and teammate Anthony Bennett helped the Canadian junior national team win a bronze medal.

 2012: FIBA Americas Under-18 Championship